DiegoBiagini/HieraSurg/README.md

 [![arXiv](https://img.shields.io/badge/arXiv-2506.21287-B31B1B.svg)](https://arxiv.org/abs/2506.21287)
 Early Accepted at MICCAI 2025

-HieraSurg is a video diffusion model that is able to generate realistic .
+HieraSurg is a video diffusion model that is able to generate realistic surgical videos.
 It achieves this by decoupling the generation process in two semantic levels, first Hierasurg-Semantic2Map generates the evolution of a surgical scene in panoptic-segmentation-space, given surgical information like phase and interaction triplet.
 Once a temporal set of segmentation maps is available HieraSurg-Map2Vid is able to bring them to video space to visualize the actual evolution of the surgical scene.